Risto-Stevcev/randomart-js/README.md

 # randomart-js

-Generates a randomart image from a buffer.
+Generates a randomart image from a buffer or hexadecimal string.
 This implementation is based off of the "drunken bishop" paper:

-[The drunken bishop: An analysis of the OpenSSH fingerprint visualization algorithm][1]
+[The drunken bishop: An analysis of the OpenSSH fingerprint visualization algorithm][paper]
 *Dirk Loss, Tobias Limmer<sup>&dagger;</sup>, Alexander von Gernler<sup>&Dagger;</sup>*

+Here is an example animation of the walk for the hash used in the paper:

+![Example animation][example]

 ## Usage